regalrecaller/cookbook/README.md

 * ...

+This is the first modification of this file.
+I want to make this rails app work asap.

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.